AliBedaer/jumia-task/README.md

 ## Code And Directory Structure

- 1. `app/abstracts` folder responsible for any contracts like `interfaces` or `abstract classes`
+ 1. `app\abstracts` folder responsible for any contracts like `interfaces` or `abstract classes`
- 2. `app/DTOs` is for DTOs(Data Transfer Object) instead of passing variables to functions parameters DTO is much better for passing the data inside your code
+ 2. `app\DTOs` is for DTOs(Data Transfer Object) instead of passing variables to functions parameters DTO is much better for passing the data inside your code
  3. `app\Enums` is for static or lookups data
  4. `app\Http\Controller` for the input output all is exists in the  `CountriesFilterController.php`
  5. `app\Service` here is all the logic inside `FilterService.php` class